vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

   positive relative to the past few months.
 Definitely relative to a year ago or two years ago!

 ### Vitals

-I have two days (2024-07-13 and 2024-07-17) of recorded pulse oximeter readings (see [here](../../sql/pulse_oximeter_readings.sql)) from before the start of this issue, and several days (about 8 as of 2024-08-15) of recorded readings from after the start of the issue.
-Overall, it seems like my heart rate has gone up a little bit (from about 41-52 bpm to about 51-62 bpm under comparable conditions), but the differences may be explained by factors such as temperature changes.
-Even the increased rate is still at the bradycardic edge.
+I have two days (2024-07-13 and 2024-07-17) of recorded pulse oximeter readings (see [here](../../sql/pulse_oximeter_readings.sql)) from before the start of this issue, and several days of recorded readings from after the start of the issue.

+Overall, for readings taken in the morning before eating and exercise, my lower reading over 60-second or higher interval has been in the 42-60 bpm reading and my upper reading has been in the 50-65 bpm range.
+I did notice that my initial readings right after 2024-07-18 were a little higher than usual (the reading on 2024-07-20 had a lower value of 55 bpm and an upper value of 67 bpm).
+However, the later reading were within the normal range.
+The one exception was the reading on the morning of 2024-08-27, with a lower reading of 61 bpm and an upper reading of 71 bpm.
+I attributed this to a reaction to the Super B Complex dose that I had had the previous day.

-I have several days of blood pressure readings (see [here](../../sql/pulse_oximeter_readings.sql)) from before the start of this issue, and two days from after the start of the issue.
+I have several days of blood pressure readings (see [here](../../sql/blood_pressure_readings.sql)) from before the start of this issue, and a few from after the start of the issue.
 The heart rate portion of the observations is roughly consistent with what I saw with the pulse oximeter, though the smaller number of observations makes that part less valuable than the pulse oximeter.
 The blood pressure readings are roughly similar to what they were before.

 ### Sleep patterns and relationship between sleep and pain

+#### Initial period till about 2024-08-15

-I've been trying to follow the practice of getting into bed about 8.5 hours before my expected waking-up time.
+I was initially focused on following the practice of getting into bed about 8.5 hours before my expected waking-up time.
 However, I have not always been able to achieve this.

-I have also tried to follow a practice of deliberately sleeping in after I initially wake up to urinate.
+I also tried to follow a practice of deliberately sleeping in after I initially wake up to urinate.
 However, over time, I've been waking up earlier to urinate (compared to my natural waking-up time) so that the net effect on my waking-up time has not been to delay it